craigl33/pypsa-rsa/docs/archive/installation.rst

 Install a Solver
 ================

-PyPSA passes the PyPSA-RSA network model to an external solver for performing a total annual system cost minimization with optimal power flow.
+PyPSA passes the PyPSA-ZA network model to an external solver for performing a total annual system cost minimization with optimal power flow.
 PyPSA is known to work with the free software

 - `Ipopt <https://coin-or.github.io/Ipopt/INSTALL.html>`_